 The good news about your ticket credit

 In the end, Aer Lingus wasn’t required to extend your ticket credit.
 But, given your circumstances, I thought you had a strong case.
 So I asked.
 Aer Lingus agreed to either extend the ticket credit by another year or offer you a $400 cash refund.
 You took the cash.
-I hope you enjoy your visit to Ireland in 2020.
+I hope you enjoy your visit to Ireland.